What is inflammation

 Three main processes occur before and during acute inflammation:

-- The small branches of arteries enlarge when supplying blood to the damaged region, resulting in increased blood flow.
+- The small branches of arteries enlarge in the damaged region, resulting in increased blood flow.

-- The body releases neutrophils.
-A neutrophil is a type of white blood cell filled with tiny sacs that contain enzymes and digest microorganisms.
+- The body releases neutrophils, a type of white blood cell, that contain enzymes and digest microorganisms.

 Acute v Chronic

-Acute inflammation arises when we hit our thumb with a hammer, sprain an ankle, catch a cold virus, get food poisoning or drink too much alcohol.
+Acute inflammation arises when we hit our thumb with a hammer, sprain an ankle, get a pathogenic toxin, food poisoning or drink too much alcohol.

-Examples of diseases and conditions that include chronic inflammation: atherosclerosis, asthma, chronic peptic ulcer, tuberculosis, periodontitis, ulcerative colitis and Crohn's diseases and hepatitis.
+Examples of diseases and conditions that include chronic inflammation: atherosclerosis, asthma, chronic peptic ulcer, tuberculosis, periodontitis, ulcerative colitis, Crohn's disease, and hepatitis.

 Auto-immune disease